ibericode/mc4wp-activity/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Shows you MailChimp lists activity, right in your WordPress dashboard.
+Shows activity for your MailChimp lists, right in your WordPress dashboard.

 == Description ==

-Shows your MailChimp lists activity, right in your WordPress dashboard.
+This plugin shows your MailChimp lists activity, right in your WordPress dashboard.

+= MailChimp lists activity =

+Once activated, it will show a new dashboard widget containing a bar-graph or line-graph ([screenshots](https://wordpress.org/plugins/mc4wp-activity/screenshots/)) showing day-to-day changes to your MailChimp lists.
+You can choose to view relative activity (daily subscribes vs. unsubscribes) or a line graph visualizing your total list sizes.

 **Requirements**